skords83/frigg/web/DESIGN.md

 ## Don't

 - Don't add a second saturated accent color — brass-gold is the only one.
-- Don't use a literal `border-left`/`border-right` for selection or emphasis — use the inset-shadow technique already established, or a background tint.
+- Don't add a literal `border-left`/`border-right` for emphasis outside the one established exception (`ContactRow`'s single-selection indicator, see Shape & Elevation) — use the inset-shadow technique, or a background tint, everywhere else.
 - Don't inflate the type scale — this is a dense utility tool; new text should fit the existing `10–16px` range.
 - Don't add drop shadows to routine rows/cards — reserve elevation for modals and popovers.
 - Don't introduce a fourth font family or use Fraunces for body copy / Plex Sans for names — the three-family role split is load-bearing.